aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/mirrormaker2-tuning.rst

 MirrorMaker 2 common parameters
 ###############################

-MirrorMaker 2 (MM2) offers a suite of parameters to help with data replication and monitoring within Kafka ecosystems.
+MirrorMaker 2 (MM2) offers a suite of parameters to help with data replication and monitoring within Apache Kafka® ecosystems.
 This topic outlines common parameters you can adjust, along with tips for validating MM2's performance.

 1. Increase the value of ``kafka_mirrormaker.tasks_max_per_cpu`` in the advanced options.
 Setting this to match the number of partitions can enhance performance.
 2. Ensure the interval seconds for the following settings match.
 You can reduce these intervals for more frequent data synchronization: